staceyatx/staceyatx-github.io/_posts/2015-09-29-prototypes.md

 ---
 layout: post
+title:  "Prototypes"
+categories: jekyll update
 ---

-# Prototypes

 In class today we had our first experience dealing with paper prototypes.

 What are prototypes you ask?
 Well according to _Prototypes - The Beginners Guide_ from [theuxreview.co.uk](http://theuxreview.co.uk/prototypes-the-beginners-guide/) a prototype is:

 >"...a quasi-realistic representation of what you are building that can be interacted with and tested on users in order to help validate your design."